What is osteoporosis?

-Bone density increases until one reaches one’s early 20s.
-Generally speaking, from one’s mid-30s, bone density begins to decrease.
-Osteoporosis is caused when one’s bone density decreases at a rate which compromises the structure of one’s bones, which in turn become brittle (easily broken) and spongy.
+Bone density increases until a person reaches their early 20s.
+Generally speaking, from a person's mid-30s, bone density begins to decrease.
+Osteoporosis is caused when their bone density decreases at a rate which compromises the structure of their bones, which in turn become brittle (easily broken) and spongy.

 All bones perform a constant process of remodelling throughout a person’s lifetime.
 This involves the older bone matter dissolving (a process called resorption) at the same time as new bone cells produce new bone matter (osteoid).

-According to the International Osteoporosis Foundation, the principal reason that the bones weaken in people with osteoporosis is that this process is out of sync.
+According to the International Osteoporosis Foundation, the principal reason that the bones weaken in people with osteoporosis is that the processes involved in remoddelling are occuring out of sync with one another.
 Old bone matter is dissolved at a significantly faster rate than new bone matter is produced, leading to gaps forming in the structure of the bones and an overall decrease in bone density.

 Causes of osteoporosis in children

 Osteoporosis in children is uncommon, because bones generally grow stronger throughout one’s childhood and young adulthood, and the loss of bone density usually begins in adulthood.